-A majority of the votes cast at the Annual General Meeting is required to approve Items 1, 2, 3 and 4.
+A majority of the votes cast at the Annual General Meeting is required to approve Items 1, 2, 4 and 5.
 A majority of the votes cast means that the number of votes cast "for" an Item must exceed the number of votes cast "against" that Item.
-Item 5 is considered a special resolution under Irish law and requires 75% of the votes cast for approval.
+The affirmative vote (for one, two or three years) of a plurality of the Company's ordinary shares represented and voting at the Annual General Meeting is required to approve Item 3.
+This means that the option (one, two or three years) that receives the highest number of votes cast will be approved for Item 3.
+Item 6 is considered a special resolution under Irish law and requires 75% of the votes cast for approval.